canro91/canro91.github.io/_posts/2022-01-24-DontPutFunctionsInYourWheres.md

 cover-alt: "Warning sign in a street"
 ---

-There's one thing you could do to write faster queries in SQL Server: don't use functions around columns in your WHERE clauses.
+There's one thing we could do to write faster queries in SQL Server: don't use functions around columns in WHERE clauses.
 I learned it the hard way.
 Let me share this lesson with you.

 **Don't use user-defined or built-in functions around columns in the WHERE clause of queries.
 It prevents SQL Server from estimating the right amount of rows out of the function.
 Write queries with operators and comparisons to make SQL Server better use the indexes it has.**